 Making your Decision

 Deciding the time and circumstances for withdrawing or withholding life-sustaining treatment is a deeply personal one.
 It deserves serious thought and consideration.
-I recommend that my clients talk to people they trust before making such a decision.
-I specifically recommend they seek counsel from family members, physicians and clergy.
+I recommend that you talk to people you trust before making such a decision.
+I specifically suggest you seek counsel from family members, physicians, and clergy.

 But, remember that the Directive is not written in stone.
-If you do change your mind about any aspect of it, you can revoke it completely or revoke it and sign a new one that is more in line with your new wishes.
+If you change your mind about any aspect of it, you can revoke it entirely or revoke it and sign a new one that is more in line with your latest wishes.

 For more information to help you prepare an estate plan, download my books.
 If you prefer physical copies of the books, call my office at (254) 233-7300, and my staff will get copies to you in the mail.